SambaCommunications/Samba-iOS-SDK/README.md

 ## Let's get to the code

-You need to configure the SDK.
-We recommend you do this early in your application's lifecycle, so it's all set when you want to load / show an ad.
+You now need to configure the SDK.
+We recommend doing this early in your application's lifecycle so it's ready when you want to load / show an ad.

 To do this you need to call the following method: